zio/zio-http/BENCHMARKS.md

 # Methodology

-For more realistic benchmarks the client and the server were deployed on different machines, with the following configuration —
+1. For more realistic benchmarks the client and the server were deployed on different machines, with the following configuration —

    1. EC2(C5.4xLarge) 16 vCPUs 32 GB RAM as **server**.
-2. EC2(C5.4xLarge) 16 vCPUs 32 GB RAM as **client** with [wrk] setup.
+   1. EC2(C5.4xLarge) 16 vCPUs 32 GB RAM as **client** with [wrk] setup.

+1. After the servers were started they were warmed up using wrk until the results start stabilizing.

 [wrk]: https://github.com/wg/wrk

 # Benchmarks

-These results are taken after server warmup.

 ## [ZIO Http](https://github.com/dream11/zio-http)